 By early October of 1900, “India’s famine cloud” had lifted.
 Rains had fallen and all were now “looking hopefully for a harvest.”
 During the preceding three and a half years, the relief campaigns conducted through the Christian and Missionary Alliance and the Christian Herald had been extraordinarily successful in raising funds and material aid for India’s suffering people.
 “Never before in the history of religious journalism have the readers of a periodical proved so conclusively the power of the religion of Christ over the heart and life as have the readers of the Christian Herald,” Klopsch declared with exuberance.
 The harrowing accounts of physical affliction coupled with dramatic photographs of “living skeletons” had produced their desired effect: “Christian America” had become “the almoner of the world.”

-The image bearing this caption which appeared on the cover of the Christian Herald on June 26, 1901 exemplified the editors’ convictions about the United States’ relationship to the needy of all nations [Fig. 1.3].
+The image bearing this caption that appeared on the cover of the Christian Herald on June 26, 1901, exemplified the editors’ convictions about the United States’ relationship to the needy of all nations (Figure 1.3).
 Surrounded by ragged children, veiled women, and poorly or half-clothed men of varying hues, the regally clad figure of America towers above her pitiable petitioners.
-In one hand, the solemn lady holds a book (a bible?) while with the other she drops a measure of grain into the empty baskets at her feet.
+In one hand, the solemn lady holds a book (a Bible?) while with the other she drops a measure of grain into the empty baskets at her feet.
 Sitting there on the ground are a naked child and a gaunt, turbaned man representing the starving people of India.
-The burlap sacks which fill in the space under America’s outstretched arm are clearly labeled “Christian Herald India Famine Relief Work,” making the source of the nation’s generosity unambiguously apparent.
+The burlap sacks that fill in the space under America’s outstretched arm are clearly labeled “Christian Herald India Famine Relief Work,” making the source of the nation’s generosity unambiguously apparent.

 Fig. 1.3 Here

-As historians of visual culture have argued, illustrations like “America, the Almoner of the World” reified the social and racial hierarchies that helped justify the United States’ emergence as an imperial power in the late-nineteenth century.
+As historians of visual culture have argued, illustrations like “America, the Almoner of the World” reified the social and racial hierarchies that helped justify the United States’ emergence as an imperial power in the late nineteenth century.
 While some cartoonists satirized the concept of “the white man’s burden,” many graphic artists and photographers produced pictures that validated American military and cultural expansion as the righteous exercise of Christian moral responsibility on behalf of “inferior” or “uncivilized” races.
-Throughout the 1890s, the pages of the Christian Herald were replete with images that celebrated the United States’ superintending relationship to “destitute,” “persecuted” and “helpless” people around the globe.
+Throughout the 1890s, the pages of the Christian Herald were replete with images that celebrated the United States’ superintending relationship to “destitute,” “persecuted,” and “helpless” people around the globe.
 Although Klopsch and Talmage preferred famine relief campaigns to armed combat, they did countenance “righteous” wars of “liberation” – such as the Spanish-American War of 1898 and the ensuing conflicts in the Philippines – as expressions of “humanitarianism.”
-These interventions, they proclaimed, were “God’s way of … giving us what he intends to be our share in the enlightenment and enfranchisement of the whole world.”
+These interventions, they proclaimed, were “God’s way of . . . giving us what he intends to be our share in the enlightenment and enfranchisement of the whole world.”
 In addition to the “work of feeding the hungry, clothing the naked, and saving the dying from death,” the editors insisted, the United States was now called to “redeem,” “civilize,” and “Christianize” the people “brought under [its] protection.”
-In the months and years following the acquisition of the island territories of Puerto Rico, Guam, Samoa and the Philippines, the Christian Herald published numerous photographic essays documenting America’s “progress” in its “new colonial possessions.”
+In the months and years following the acquisition of the island territories of Puerto Rico, Guam, Samoa, and the Philippines, the Christian Herald published numerous photographic essays documenting America’s “progress” in its “new colonial possessions.”